 and a fun conversationalist, I'm an honorable person … and I also happen

 to write.
-And for whatever reason, when publishing companies see
+And for whatever reason, when publishing companies see my

-forward these companies can be when conveying their interest in
+fact, it's frankly amazing how forward these companies can be when

-publishing your humble writer and spook.
+conveying their interest in publishing your humble writer and spook.

 But I turn them all down.
-It isn't that I'm not flattered, and
+It isn't that I'm not flattered, and even to a

 Tuesday

-for unclassified.
+you're cleared for unclassified.

-An unauthorized person attempted to enter CIA Headquarters this morning.
+An unauthorized person attempted to enter CIA Headquarters this

-he resembled his badge photo.
+he resembled the picture on his badge.

 Wednesday